14 of the best dog-friendly beaches in the UK

 13. Harlech Beach

 Although your dog might not care about the scenery, they will love playing in the shallow surf, digging in the sand, and racing around on the seafront.
+There's plenty of space to play on this huge, flat sandy beach for an off-lead romp or a doggy paddle.

 Your pooch is welcome here all year, and there are no restrictions on most of the beach.

-The only exception is a small section of the seafront in front of the holiday park, where dogs aren’t allowed in between 1st April and 30th September.
+The only exception is a small section of the seafront in front of the holiday park, where dogs aren’t allowed between 1st April and 30th September.
 But it is a very small area, and you’ll still find acres of sand and sea to play on with the pooch.
 Plus, outside those months, your dog can go anywhere, anytime.

 Location: LL46 2UG